What defines a good website design?

 But all of the above is worth nothing if you don’t understand who your customer is, and how they would browse a website.

-Whilst design & usability make good website design, to us great website design is one that achieves objectives!
+Whilst design & usability make a good website, to us a great website is one that achieves objectives!
 Yes, I did say that you should be designing your website for your customers, but actually, you need to design it for your business objectives.

 Knowing what it is you want your website to do, will guide your design process in the right direction from the start.
 Whenever we start a WordPress web design process with a client we follow this order: